 I modeled Mr. E after the classic Noir Mystery Private Investigator.
 In fact, it wasn’t until my final draft that I solidified his real reason for interviewing Pansy.
 In the earlier drafts, he was simply (and persistently) curious about Sean’s death.
 He suspected there were details left out of his report and that Pansy knew the answers.
 But he also didn’t believe in Hauntings or the Supernatural.

 For a fun idea, I’ve considered including Mr. E (by one name or another) in all of my novels.
-I enjoy looking for Hoid in Brandon Sanderson’s Cosmere books, and thought if any character in “Don’t Date the Haunted,” could “world hop,” it would be Mr. E. So far, I already wrote him into books 2 and 3 of this trilogy, and have ideas where to include him in my series of dreaming princesses, and another series with a dying body-switcher.
+I enjoy looking for Hoid in Brandon Sanderson’s Cosmere books, and thought if any character in “Don’t Date the Haunted,” could “world hop,” it would be Mr. E. So far, I already wrote him into books 2 and 3 of this trilogy, and he’s name-dropped in Dead and Back Again, books 1&1.5.

-As for the interview/interrogation itself, I chose Sean’s death as March 15th as an allusion to Shakespeare’s “Julius Caesar.”
+As for the interview/interrogation itself, I chose Sean’s death as March 15th as an allusion.

-I have it marked in my calendar along with other nerdy days of note, such as March 14th (Pi Day), and any 13th that lands on a Friday.
-As for March Madness, I have no idea when that takes place…April?
-Just kidding, I know it’s in February.
+I have it marked in my calendar along with other nerdy days of note, such as March 14th (Pi Day), Super Mar10 Day, and any Friday the 13th.

 Anyway, Theo comes along and recognizes Mr. E as Mr. John, because that’s the name he goes by while in Fantasy.
 Theo’s dad (AKA: Duke Konrad Fromm, The Horse, of Margen) has hired Mr. “John” in the past, so that’s how they know each other.

-Aaaand the date preparations!
-Pansy’s not really the type of girl to spend a lot of time preparing for a date.
+Pansy’s not the type of girl to spend a lot of time preparing for a date.
 Even when she dated Sean, their relationship was very casual.
-They mostly went to the local dojo to exercise or study (for school, from the medical textbooks of Sean’s dead parents, or from the survival book of Pansy’s dead brother).
-The only “date” they had was when Sean proposed, unless you want to count the times they fought a werewolf together, or when they went camping for a few horrifying days.
+They mostly went to the local dojo to exercise or study (for school, from the medical textbooks of Sean’s dead parents, or from “Oz’s Haunting Survival Book”).
+You can read more about their relationship and romance in their prequel in From Horror with Love!

 The cart slowed as we approached our destination.
 Theo jumped out first, then turned to help Heather down.
 I was next closest to the door, and Theo held his hand up to help me out of the coach.
 I resisted the urge to wave his hand away.
 I can exit a Horsefly buggy by my-